-The Certification of Death (Scotland) Act 2011 is intended to improve the quality of MCCDs through quality assurance of the MCCD undertaken by an independent medical review system.
+The Certification of Death (Scotland) Act 201146 is intended to improve the quality of MCCDs through quality assurance of the MCCD undertaken by an independent medical review system.

-The aims of the legislation are to implement a new death certification system in Scotland which will introduce a single system of independent effective scrutiny, applicable to all deaths that do not require to be reported to the Procurator Fiscal; to improve the quality and accuracy of MCCDs; to strengthen clinical governance in relation to deaths; and to provide improved public health information.
+The aims of the legislation are to administer the death certification system in Scotland providing a single system of independent effective scrutiny, applicable to all deaths that do not require to be reported to the Procurator Fiscal; to improve the quality and accuracy of MCCDs; to strengthen clinical governance in relation to deaths; and to provide improved public health information.

-There are two levels of random independent reviews of the MCCD

-Level 1 - a basic shorter review of currently 10% of eligible deaths

-Level 2 - a comprehensive review of about 2,000 deaths per year (around 4%)
+There are mainly two levels of random independent reviews of the MCCD Level 1 - a basic shorter review of currently 10% of eligible deaths Level 2 - a comprehensive review of about 2,000 deaths per year (around 4%)

-The MCCDs for review will be selected at random by NRS, at the time the death is registered by the informant.
+The MCCDs for review will be selected at random by NRS, at the time the death is registered by the informant or when the eMCCD is sent to the registrar.
 You are required to complete the MCCD promptly as death registration cannot be finalised until the review process has been completed.
-The review will normally be completed in one working day (for Level 1 reviews) or 3 working days (for Level 2 reviews), depending on the level of the review.
-An MCCD may also be selected for review "for cause" by a MR, where an MCCD may be identified by the MR, SMR, or through other intelligence (for example data trends, feedback from registrars, Scottish Government).
+The review will normally be completed in one working day (for Level 1 reviews) or up to 3 working days (for Level 2 reviews).
+A MCCD may also be selected for review "for cause" by a MR, where a MCCD may be identified by the MR, SMR, or through other intelligence (for example data trends, feedback from registrars, Scottish Government).
 A review may also be undertaken following consideration of a request by an interested party such as a family member (Interested Persons Review - see paragraph 8 below).
-Further information, including the Scottish Government guidance, is also available on the relevant sections of the Scottish Government website.
+Further information, is also available on the relevant sections47 of the DCRS website